 What's your borrow limit?

-The Financial Aid Office will account your maintenance costs and you can turn down a loan or request a lower amount if you the offer amount is higher than you actually require.
+The Financial Aid Office will account for your maintenance costs and you can turn down a loan or request a lower amount if you the offer amount is higher than you actually require.
 Borrow only the amount which you require and can handle.
-It is always better to calculate your estimated living expenses yourself and get the money accordingly.
+It is always better to calculate your estimated living expenses yourself and get the loan amount adjusted accordingly.

 Source - pexels.com

-Interest is the money paid to the lender for a particular rate in exchange for borrowing a large sum.
+Interest is the money paid to the lenders for a particular rate in exchange for borrowing.
 The interest rate is being calculated as the percentage of your unpaid loan amount which is also called as the principal amount.
 You are responsible for paying interest on unsubsidized loans during school days, grace period and during deferment period too.